Blurrito/S3-Portfolio/Group/README.md

 ### What is Agile?
 [Agile](https://www.agilealliance.org/agile101/) is a method of project management and software development.
 It aims to improve the workflow of a project by working in small, incremental periods of time where communication and evaluation of the collaboration, progress, issues and (unexpected) developments play a vital role.
 In doing so, it hopes to achieve an environment where all parties involved can quickly adjust to new situations.

-The agile method of working has been implemented in software engineering through the use of various Agile frameworks such as **Scrum**, **Kanban**, **Extreme Coding** and **Feature-Driven Development**, and common practices such as **pair-programming**, **test-driven development**, **stand-ups/downs** and **sprints**.
+The agile method of working has been implemented in software engineering through the use of various Agile frameworks.
+Commonly used frameworks include:
+- **Scrum**: A beginner-friendly Agile framework where a team works in small iterations with much communication between the team members and with the stakeholder.
+- **Kanban**: A framework with freedom at it's core.
+While the framework does include a planning board, the team is free to build on top of this as they see fit.
+- **Extreme Programming**: A programmer-oriented framework similar to Scrum.
+It implements a number of values and techniques that helps improve the workflow of software developers and improve the quality of the resulting code.
+- **Feature-Driven Development**: An Agile method that revolves around analyzing, designing, implementing and testing the features of a program.

 The goal of these frameworks and working methods is to facilitate the people involved rather than the end result.
 It allows development teams to approach a project from various angles and disregard traditional roles and hiarchies in favour of involving those with the right skill set.
+While each framework provides a base, common practices can be used to further build upon this base.
+Examples of common practices include **pair-programming**, **test-driven development**, **stand-ups/downs** and **sprints**.

 ### What Agile method did we use?
 From the very start of the project, we decided to adopt an Agile method of working.
-Ultimately, we chose to use the SCRUM framework, because we judged it to be best suited for our software development project.
+Ultimately, we chose to use the SCRUM framework, because we judged it to be best suited for our software development project and easiest framework to get accustomed to.

 At the start of each sprint, we would start planning ahead on what we would like to achieve in the next sprint.
 We would do this by writing new tasks on the sprint planning board for that sprint, prioritizing them and assign members to the ones that would be picked up immediately.